monotykamary/vscode-aql/README.md

-# Syntax Highlighting for ArangoDB Query Language (AQL)
+# Syntax Highlighting and Language Server for ArangoDB Query Language (AQL)

-Provides basic syntax highlighting for AQL.
+Provides syntax highlighting and language server features for AQL.
 This repository was originally inspired and bootstrapped from clintwood's [arango-aql-query](https://github.com/clintwood/arango-aql-query) for Atom Editor and has also taken approaches and formatting from ronsoak's [vsc_redshift_extension](https://github.com/ronsoak/vsc_redshift_extension). ronsoak's [article](https://dev.to/ronsoak/i-built-my-own-vs-code-syntax-highlighter-from-scratch-and-here-s-what-i-learned-1h98) on building a syntax highlighter is also a pleasant read if you are interested in making one for your favorite language.

 ![aql](aql.png)